Explore literary culture in greater depth than ever before

 *You can take one 30 CATS module from outside of the department, including the Institute for Advanced Teaching and Learning (IATL).

-Modules on offer for the year 2019-2020 include: The Development of English Drama; Petrofiction: Studies in World Literature; Gothic; Postcolonial Theory, Drama and Performance Theory, Critical Theory Today, World Literature and the Anthropocene, Charles Dickens: Weird Dickens, Critical Theory, Culture, Resistance; Writing About Human Rights and Injustice; Literature and the Lifecourse: From Infancy to the End of Life; Topics in American Poetry; Shakespeare in Performance.
+Modules on offer for the year 2019-2020 include: The Development of English Drama; Petrofiction: Studies in World Literature; Gothic; Postcolonial Theory, Drama and Performance Theory, Critical Theory Today, World Literature and the Anthropocene, Charles Dickens: Weird Dickens, Critical Theory, Culture, Resistance; Writing About Human Rights and Injustice; Literature and the Lifecourse: From Infancy to the End of Life; Topics in American Poetry; Fundamentals of World Literature.

 These vary from year to year, but the list below gives you a flavour of the kinds of topics likely to be open to you: